rodmontiel18/eadmin/README.md

 # Expenses Administrator

-This project was build to help you to have a better control of your income and expenses, you can do the next things:
+This project can help you to have a better control of your income and expenses, the project was build to save data in the browser memory, in order to reduce the number of requests to firestore, so, does not make petitions in every switch of route.

+## Features
 - Add/remove/edit categories for both income and expenses
-- Add payment methods for your expenses
+- Add/remove/edit payment methods for your expenses
-- You can create periods to add both incomes and expenses between a range of dates
+- You can add/remove/edit periods where you can add both incomes and expenses between a range of dates
+- Into periods, you can add/remove/edit income and expenses, you can filter and sort for some criteria in the income and expenses table
-- You can create group of expenses in order to add them faster to a period
+- You can add/remove/edit groups of expenses in order to add them faster to a period
 - You have some charts into each period, so you can view a general overview of you balance

-## Features/Technologies
+## Technologies
 - The application was build with ReactJS, TypeScript and AntDesign as design system
 - Uses Firestore database
 - Uses Firebase authentication